dragon-fire-fly/german-idiom-quiz/README.md

 ![Table not hidden correctly](documentation/bugs/table-not-hidden-bug.png)

 - Bug 6: Page redirects after submitting high score This was caused by the use of a form for submitting the high score.
 The form was removed and replaced simply with an input field.
-The corresponding classes and ids were updated from `form-submitted` and `form-saved` to `score-submitted` and `score-saved`.
+The corresponding classes and ids were updated from `form-container` and `form-submitted` to `save-score` and `score-submitted`.

 ![Page redirect bug](documentation/bugs/form-redirect-bug.png)